rikbosch/PowerUp/Readme.markdown

 - Browse to http://localhost:9000 and https://localhost:9001 to see the http/https version of trunk
 - Browse to http://localhost:10000 and https://localhost:10001 to see the http/https version of trunk

-# SlowStart

-## Source structure

-- The files in the _powerup directory is the core PowerUp framework that should be put in the root of the source tree your will be deploying.
-This can be done (for example) with an svn extern.
-Any changes to the _powerup folder should be treated as a fork or PowerUp.
-If you don't alter this directory, you should be able to upgrade powerup at any time.
-- The directory SimpleWebsite is the example website being deployed.
-- The file main.build is a Nant file the describes which files need to be added to the package.
-The nant file included within main.build (common.build) takes care of compiling your solution, adding the required PowerUp files, and zipping everything up.
-- The file deploy.ps1 (which is a psake file) describes what needs to be done to deploy your package to a server.
-This script can assume it is running on the destination server itself (so all paths are local etc)
-- The file settings.txt .
-- The directory _templates, used to create templated versions of any files that require values substituted into them (see below for more details)
-- The files build_package.bat and build_package_deploy_local.bat are simply convenience batch files.

 # Overview